-Term Definition For transfer policy, means that the full value of the transfer should be received by the person within his or her expected life span Institutionalized For purposes of the transfer of a home, a customer is considered institutionalized when the customer: Is living in a nursing facility; Is in a medical treatment facility and Medicaid

-Cavera inanairma ant Is eligible for home or community based services through the Arizona Long Term Care System (ALTCS) program.
+Term Definition For transfer policy, means that the full value of the transfer should be received by the person within his or her expected life span Institutionalized For purposes of the transfer of a home, a customer is considered institutionalized when the customer: Is living in a nursing facility; Is in a medical treatment facility and Medicaid payments are made based on a level of care provided in a nursing facility; or Is eligible for home or community based services through the Arizona Long Term Care System (ALTCS) program.
 Severe impairment A medical condition that significantly limits a person's physical or mental abilities to do basic work activities. (see MA509)